Domenico374/studiopro/docs/DATABASE.md

 - Created the Database Design document.
 - Defined the database architecture.
 - Identified the main entities.
+- Defined the entity relationships.
-- Designed the relationships between entities.
+- Introduced the first table specifications.
 - Defined the storage strategy.
+- Designed the database scalability model.